TusharIndia/Kissanconnect_backend/API_DOCUMENTATION.md

 2. **Login** → `/login/phone/` with OTP

 ### Social Account Linking
-- **During Profile Completion**: Users can optionally link Google/Facebook accounts while completing their profile
-- **Benefits**: Provides login convenience and account recovery options
-- **Security**: Each social account can only be linked to one KissanMart account
+- Social account linking is handled via dedicated endpoints after profile completion.
+Each social account can only be linked to one KissanMart account.
-- **Note**: Currently, login is only supported via phone+OTP, but social linking provides future extensibility

 ## Required Fields